8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] we should be getting the user to log in to submit the form if they havent yetsame in part request, demodays,
 - [ ] for dealer/accessories/inventory/$dealerid related products was taken out, after all said is done try to make it work, will need to move the function to an api route in order to get the data
 - [ ] add positino website
+- [ ] for email use email sidebar from shadcn sidebars now in /components/emails/ui

 - [ ] -------- ADMIN --------
 - [ ] need to make performance graphs for managers and owner, similar to sales persons version